What is Local Council Tax Reduction?

 The Council's Local Council Tax Reduction scheme

-The main differences to the Council Tax Benefit scheme for pensioners and the local scheme are:
+The main differences to the Council Tax Reduction scheme for pensioners and the local scheme for working-age are:

 - The rate at which support is withdrawn increased from 20% to 30%.
 This applies when your income is higher than the amount you should be able to live on, using amounts set by the Government for Housing Benefit.
 For every £1 over that amount, the maximum Council Tax Support amount will be reduced by 30 pence.